vickiwuuuu/XianWu_coding_challenge/README.md

 Submit your write-up as a PDF.
 You can commit and push this file along with the rest of your code files!

+## The Application Questions

+In addition to your code, you will need to answer some general application questions through [this form](https://vandydatascienceclub.github.io/) on our website.
+You should also be submitting a link to your repository where you have your code submissions and write-up.

 ## Due Dates
-All parts of the application are due on **Thursday, October 17th at 11:59PM** with a 24-hour grace period until **Friday, October 18th at 11:59PM**. **Note:** To qualify for the grace period, you need to submit at least two of the three portions of the coding challenge completed or almost completed before the due date.
-For example, if you committed the application question and the coding challenge and you need a little bit more time on the write-up before the due date, then you can have the extra day to complete your write-up.
+All parts of the application are due on **Thursday, October 17th at 11:59PM** with a 24-hour grace period until **Friday, October 18th at 11:59PM**. **Note:** To qualify for the grace period, you need to submit at least two of the three portions of the application completed or almost completed before the due date.
+For example, if you committed the application questions and the coding challenge and you need a little bit more time on the write-up before the due date, then you can have the extra day to complete your write-up.

 Good luck!!!
 You got this 😁😁